 This is a work of art right?
 So there are supposed to be some surprises.
 When the glue was almost dry, but still tacky, I added my 2nd coat, “Omaha Ochre”, which I thinned slightly because I wanted to make sure the crackle and the Virginia Chestnut showed through.
 I love the way it added crackle in random places, just as if it had happened naturally.

 Now for the final touches.
-I wanted some more depth in the color, but didn’t want to add more paint.
+I wanted some more depth in the color, but didn’t want to add more paint to the leather.
 This is where glaze can be your best friend in adding another color, but not really taking away from what you have painted.
-CeCe Caldwell’s has a wonderful 100% natural glaze on the market now, and it is fabulous.
+CeCe Caldwell’s Paints has a wonderful 100% natural glaze on the market now, and it is fabulous.
 It comes untinted, so you can control the amount of pigment you put in.
 You can use one of their paints to tint it, or you can add a highly pigmented water based paint or colorant.
 I used my favorite, Modern Masters, “Tobacco Brown”.
-You can order it HERE from Annette Sheppard.

 Once the glaze dried, it provided a nice sealant for my paint, so further coats were not necessary.
 I was over the top thrilled with how they turned out.

 CeCe Caldwell’s paints are not just for wood, plastic, metal, etc. They really love to be put on old leather, fabric, whatever will stand still long enough for you to paint it!

 PS If you haven’t seen how to SPRAY PAINT a leather chair, then check out THIS post!